manonthemon/eBay-Price-Scraper/README.md

 ## Usage
 To use the application:

-1. Copy URL of an ebay product page.
+1. Launch the application
-2. Paste it to as the value of the url variable in the code in IDLE.
+2. Paste ebay product URL
-3. Run the program.
+3. The program will return product name and current price

  ## Contributing
 I developed this app following the instructions from https://automatetheboringstuff.com python course.